whad-team/whad-client/doc/source/ble/started.rst

     # Start advertising
     periph.start()

+    # Wait for user to press 'Enter' to stop
+    input("Press enter to stop...")

 It is also possible to trigger specific actions when a characteristic is read or written, through the dedicated callbacks provided by :class:`whad.ble.profile.Profile`.